joshuaseligman/Digital-Passport/README.md

 2. Download or clone the repository.
 3. Navigate to the directory of the project and run the following command: `npm install`.
 This will download all of the project dependencies.
 4. Add a .env file in the project directory with the following line: `DB_URI=yourMongoDBUri`.
-5. Add a folder called `uploads` to the project directory.
-6. Run the following command to start the server: `npm run start`.
+5. Run the following command to start the server: `npm run start`.
-7. Once the server is running, open a web browser and go to <em>localhost:3000</em> to view the webpage.
+6. Once the server is running, open a web browser and go to <em>localhost:3000</em> to view the webpage.